ioggstream/jboss-eap-quickstarts/helloworld-ws-cxf/README.md

     [Client] Requesting the WebService to say Hello to John, Mary and Mark.
     [WebService] Hello John, Mary & Mark!
     Tests run: 3, Failures: 0, Errors: 0, Skipped: 0, Time elapsed: 1.988 sec

+2- Moreover you should see in the logs a line reporting the invoked method.
+12:46:41,696 INFO  [stdout] Operation name: sayHello

 Run the Quickstart in JBoss Developer Studio or Eclipse